 Put-in and take-out information

-All visitors who float the lower canyons are required to fill out the following release form:
+The Lower Canyons section of the Rio Grande passes through extensive private lands.
+All visitors who float the Lower Canyons of the Rio Grande are required to fill out and sign the following release form:

 River Guide to the Lower Canyons of the Rio Grande

 This full-color laminated trip-log is filled with detailed maps of the entire route, as well as historical and natural history notes.
 A must-have for any trip through the Lower Canyons, and excellent for trip planning.